Drug-induced low blood sugarHypoglycemia - drug-induced; Low blood glucose - drug-induced

 Low blood sugar (hypoglycemia) is common in people with diabetes who are taking insulin or other medicines to control their diabetes.

-All of the following can cause blood sugar (glucose) level to drop:
+Other than certain medicines, the following can also cause blood sugar (glucose) level to drop:

 - Drinking alcohol